Your Endocannabinoid System Can Bounce Back with Tanasi!

-While some may think the recovery process is a pain (no pun intended), all professional athletes know that recovery is an essential part of every good workout.
-Something that many athletes may not understand is the role that CBD products can play in their Endocannabinoid System—and therefore—their sports performance and recovery.
-Research shows that CBD could make “playing through the pain,” a thing of the past.
+How can Tanasi boost your endocannabinoid system (ECS)?
+And why should you care about that ECS?
+Well, allow us to explain.
+We know some people think the recovery process is a pain (no pun intended), but all professional athletes know that recovery is an essential part of any good workout.
+Still, something that many athletes may not understand is the role that CBD products can play in their Endocannabinoid System—and therefore—their sports performance and recovery.
+In fact, research shows that CBD could make “playing through the pain,” a thing of the past.
+But let’s go back in time for a minute, before we explore this idea further.

 2018 was a big year for CBD.
-It’s when the U.S. Farm Bill legalized the cultivation and sale of hemp and hemp-derived products at the national level.
-In 2018, the Food and Drug Administration (FDA) took over to govern hemp-derived products.
-However, as of 2020, there are still no FDA-placed regulations on the plant, which has left many CBD businesses and consumers frustrated and unclear on where things stand.
-In the field of sports, however, there has been some clarity — The World AntiDoping Agency removed CBD from its “Prohibited List” this year, opening the door for major changes for professional athletes.
+It’s when the U.S. Farm Bill legalized hemp cultivation and sales of hemp-derived products at the national level.
+That same year, the Food and Drug Administration (FDA) started governing hemp-derived products.
+Still, as of this writing, there are still no FDA-placed regulations on the plant, which means many CBD businesses and consumers face frustrating and unclear manufacturing standards.
+In the field of sports, however, there has been some clarity — The World AntiDoping Agency removed CBD from its “Prohibited List” in 2020, opening the door for major changes for professional athletes.

 Call us the perfect combination of nerd and jock.
-Here at Tanasi, we love CBD’s scientific role in the human body and physical role in the sports industry.
-Before we explore how professional athletes have embraced CBD, let’s review what the Endocannabinoid System is, how CBD products can affect it, and why that matters for professional athletes (and you)!
+Here at Tanasi, we love CBD’s scientific role in the human body and the physical role it can play in the sports industry.
+Before we explore how professional athletes have embraced CBD, let’s review what the Endocannabinoid System is, how Tanasi CBD products can affect it, and why that matters for professional athletes (and you)!

 What is an Endocannabinoid System (ECS)?